shrodingers/AlgorithmeTPs/README.md

 Tps for Ulaval university

 # Guidelines
-Always push to a specific branch, and the pr into master
+Always push to a specific branch, and then pr into master

 Please use meaningful commit messages and branches names